VemulaAnu03/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-It is one type game that user can the game
+It is one type game that user can the play the game.